Senate (Belize): Appointments to Cabinet

-Former Senator Richard "Dickie" Bradley twice lost elections to the House and was appointed a Senator and given a Cabinet post each time.
+Former Senator Richard "Dickie" Bradley twice lost elections to the House and was appointed a senator and given a Cabinet post each time.

-Following the 2012 general elections, the UDP lost its supermajority and exercised its constitutional limit to appointing four senators to serve as Ministers.
-One, Godwin Hulse, had served as a Senator dating back to 2006 and was appointed Leader of Government Business in the House, while three others are newcomers to national administration (Charles Gibson is a former senior public officer and served as CEO under John Saldivar in the Ministry of the Public Service; he was appointed as Minister for that portfolio in 2012.)
+Following the 2012 general elections, the UDP lost its supermajority and exercised its constitutional limit to appointing four senators to serve as ministers.
+One, Godwin Hulse, had been a senator dating back to 2006 and was appointed leader of government business in the House, while three others were newcomers to national administration (Charles Gibson is a former senior public officer and was CEO under John Saldivar in the Ministry of the Public Service; he was appointed as minister for that portfolio in 2012.)

 Meetings and duties

 The Senate traditionally meets in session in the week immediately following a House meeting.
 Senators will discuss the measures sent by the House for review and approval, then vote on whether they should be sent back or approved.

 Beginning in late 2005, the Senate convened an investigation into allegations of mismanagement of public funds at the Social Security Board.
 This committee was headed by Senator Godwin Hulse and featured senators Dickie Bradley, Moises Chan, and Rene Gomez.
-Arthur Roches was also supposed to appear as the UDP representative but declined under pressure from the Opposition.
-These Senators questioned persons working at the Board in the last five years over the activities of the Board.
+Arthur Roches was also supposed to appear as the UDP representative, but declined under pressure from the Opposition.
+These senators questioned persons working at the Board in the last five years over the activities of the Board.

 In June 2006, the Senate released a report in which it roundly condemned the actions of General Manager Narda Garcia and Chairman Yasin Shoman in presiding over the questionable investment of millions of dollars in failed projects of former House member Glenn Godfrey.
 It called for their removal and reforms to be made to the laws governing Social Security.
-Shoman and Garcia deny any wrongdoing, but both have been removed from the Board, Garcia choosing to challenge this in court.
+Shoman and Garcia denied any wrongdoing, but both had been removed from the Board, Garcia choosing to challenge this in court.

 On October 28, 2006, Chief Justice Abdulai Conteh denied Garcia judicial review, claiming the Senate had no case to answer.
-Garcia has settled out of court with the Social Security board over her contract, receiving an additional eighty thousand dollars.
+Garcia has settled out of court with the Social Security board over her contract, receiving an additional eighty thousand Belizean dollars.

 Following an appeal of the decision, on November 16, 2006, Conteh denied Garcia leave to appeal the previous decision.
-Garcia can still appeal to Belize's Court of Appeal.
+Garcia could appeal to Belize's Court of Appeal.